alexanderkotsev/gp-ogc-api-features/tg.md

 ```

-In short: there is currently no standard way to supply a list of supported languages.
+In summary, there is currently no standard way to supply a list of supported languages.

 The parts in this specification regarding the 406 HTTP status code are inspired by discussions on Stack Overflow ([SO1], [SO2]) and on chapter 7 in [Alla].